Mario-Youchia/PCM-FM-Communication-Systems/README.md

 ## Limitations

-This is a course-level communications project focused on PCM simulation, FM system modeling, and basic hardware-oriented communication-system design.
-It is not intended to be a complete production communication system.
+This is a simple communications project involving PCM simulation, FM system modeling and simple hardware-oriented communication-system design.
+It is not intended to be a full production communication system.